 3. Management challenges

-On paper, once the bot is built, the work is done and it will run autonomously with no guidance.
+On paper, once the bot is built, the work is done, and it will run autonomously with no guidance.
 And yet, in reality, automation is more like a human worker who is a new employee rather than a piece of software.
 That means it will face many different scenarios in its early days in production that it did not see in the training.

 4. Scaling challenges

 Any technology has a point of diminishing returns from a scaling perspective.
 So even though bots can be a great stopgap measure for scenarios that involve copying data from one application/ system to another, there are RPA failures related to scaling challenges compared to direct API integrations.
 This means as the information sets and data moves frequency increase, the bots must consume a similar growing amount of resources.
-Ans this, will somehow makes the data flow slower and less efficient.
+Ans this will somehow makes the data flow slower and less efficient.

 You can avoid this mistake by reducing the frequency of data breadth and depth that is moved by the bots or changing to a more direct integration outside of the bot technology.
-Don’t let the glimpse of success for quick implement ability blind you.
-Eventually, you will realize that you need a more forward-looking monitoring and management policy to identify when moving from a bot to a more integrated process makes sense, and plan it carefully with the right strategy and vision.
+Don’t let the glimpse of success for quick implementation ability blind you.
+Eventually, you will realize that you need a more forward-looking monitoring and management policy to identify when moving from a bot to a more integrated process makes sense and plan it carefully with the right strategy and vision.

 5. Shadow deployments

 When everyone can create a bot, the ease of bot creation and deployment can be deceptive.
 But, without the backing technology and process, the bot is likely to cause more headaches and workload, eventually.
-So, like any other technology, there needs to be proper management, monitoring and logging around the bots.
+So, like any other technology, there needs to be proper management, monitoring, and logging around the bots.